What is involved in administering an estate and how long will it take?

-The first option means that our fee will be determined entirely by the amount of time that we spend dealing with the administration of estate.
+The first of these options means that our fee will be determined entirely by the amount of time that we spend dealing with the administration of the estate.
 As such, the less work that is involved then the lower the fee will be and vice versa.
 On the other hand, the third option provides you with the certainty of knowing in advance exactly how much our fee will be regardless of what happens during the administration process.
 The second option is a hybrid of the other two and offers some of the advantages of both.

 - Any disbursements (see below).

 - Dealing with the sale of the property or the transfer of it to the beneficiaries.

 - Completing the tax returns to the date of death or for the administration period.